Tech-X-Labs/langfuse-k8s/README.techx.md

 The default values for these fields should be overwritten in values files.

-As part of this change, a selector label is also added.
-The selector label `app` is added to the `_helpers.tpl` file, and its value is set to the Chart name.

 ## Updating packages and Helm repository index
 Distributing a new package happens in two parts: packaging the release and making it available in a Helm repository index.